BGCG/project-5/README.md

 1. The client would like us to conduct a study to visually differentiate between a cherry plant infected with powdery mildew and one that is not.
 2. The client would like to be able to detect whether a cherry leaf is infected with powdery mildew or not.

-The business case can be broken down into the user stores discussed in this section.
-Note: User stores were seperated into MUST HAVE, SHOULD HAVE, COULD HAVE AND SHOULDN'T HAVE.
-All user stores labelled as SHOULD HAVE's were completed.
-Additionally, there were a number of users stores that were directed at the Machine learning (ML) scientists perpective, these along with the client-side user stories are available to view in the following [Github board](https://github.com/users/BGCG/projects/7/views/1)
+The business case can be broken down into the user stories discussed in this section.
+Note: User stories were separated into MUST HAVE, SHOULD HAVE, COULD HAVE AND SHOULDN'T HAVE.
+All user stories labelled as SHOULD HAVE were completed.
+Additionally, there were a number of users stores that were directed at the Machine learning (ML) scientists perspective, these along with the client-side user stories are available to view in the following [Github board](https://github.com/users/BGCG/projects/7/views/1)

 **Client user stories**